Our Authors & Contributors

-Jafe Arnold is a translator, traveler, and the founding Editor-in-Chief of PRAV Publishing.
-Arnold obtained his BA in European Culture from the University of Wrocław, his Research Master’s in Religious Studies and Western Esotericism from the University of Amsterdam, and is currently researching in Philosophy at the University of Warsaw as a Junior Associate Scholar of the International Institute for Hermeneutics.
-Alongside PRAV, he is the founding curator of Eurasianist Internet Archive and the blog Continental-Conscious.
+Dr. Jafe Arnold is a translator, traveler, and the founding Editor-in-Chief of PRAV Publishing.
+Arnold obtained his BA in European Cultures from the University of Wrocław, his Research Master’s in Religious Studies and Western Esotericism from the University of Amsterdam, and his PhD in Philosophy and Education at the University of Warsaw.
+He is a Junior Associate Scholar of the International Institute for Hermeneutics.
+Besides PRAV, he founded Eurasianist Internet Archive and occasionally leads the blog Continental-Conscious

 Galina De Roeck was born in Bihać, Yugoslavia in 1938 to Russian émigré parents and grew up in Belgrade, Germany, Morocco, and Australia.
 She received her BA at Sydney University and her PhD in Comparative Literature at City University of New York.
 She has taught at St. Peter’s College, Rutgers University, Michigan State University, and the University of Arizona.
 In addition to her work in the field of literary criticism, Galina De Roeck has lectured on international affairs in the United States and participated in and led peace delegations to Latin America, Eastern Europe, and the Middle East.
 PRAV Publishing has published The Door in the Nightmare: From the Russian Revolution to Pax Americana, her tell-all memoir of a life lived through war and peace.